Come Fly With Us

-The RAF lesson package is $750.
-This includes all the equipment you will need, a one year student membership in the USHPA, an instructional video and a one year subscription to Hang Gliding and Paragliding Magazine.
+The RAF training program is available at no additional charge to all student members.
+As of 2019, student membership is $750.
+This includes all the equipment you will need, current calendar year membership in the RAF, USHPA membership for the current training period, an instructional video.
 Please call the RAF Training Coordinator, Katrin Parsiegla, at (585) 750-5886.
 She will be happy to talk about this thrilling sport of hang gliding!
-Or fill out the membership form (below) and indicate you are a prospective student.
 If you're too far from Rochester, NY don't despair- the USHPA has a listing of hang gliding and paragliding schools.

 Scooter Tow Training

 Scooter towing is a ground based winch towing system for hang gliders that uses a simple scooter as the towing device.
 The scooter's rear wheel is converted to a spool that can hold a few thousand feet of rope and is anchored to the ground as a stationary winch.
 The Rochester Area Flyers use a turn around pulley that allows the student to be next to the winch operator and beginners can be gently pulled just a few feet off the ground as they learn how to control the speed and direction of the glider.
 The towline is attached to the student and the glider.

 With a gentle twist of the throttle, a gentle pull allows the student to foot launch, fly along several feet above level ground, release the towline, float to the ground and land on the wheels initially then on their feet as training progresses.
 Beginners can use scooter towing for their first lesson, the altitude is controlled by instructor, and as students progress they can reach altitudes of 75 feet, releasing the line and flying back to a gentle landing.
 Altitudes can gradually be increased in a safe and controlled manner as skills develop.
 As you progress, your instructor will control your altitude.
 Mountain flying and aerotowing may be your next goal.